lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 ```

 Since these two pieces of code solve the same problem, they obviously look very
 similar.
-The difference here is that, in the Kafka Streams version, you're
+The key difference is that, in the Kafka Streams version, you're
 responsible for the serialization yourself.
 That `KStream<String, Book>` looks
 innocent but I've seen lots of newcomers trip up on this specific point.
 You
 have to instruct Kafka Streams to do the correct serialization.
 While that's
 obviously fair from the API perspective, it gives a burden on developer
 experience that often feels unneeded.
 Avro and Protocol Buffer (to cite the most
 used ones) are fantastic at what they do but also involve lots of machinery with
 generated code and build setup.
-Furthermore you have to also tell Kafka Streams
+Furthermore, you have to point Kafka Streams to
-where your schema registry is so it often feels "unfair", you still have to do
+your schema registry so it often feels "unfair" that you still have to do all
-all the work "manually".
+the serialization work "manually".

-The TypeStream code has no mention of the serialization.
-You still have to tell
+The TypeStream code has no mention of serialization.
+You still have to tell your
-your TypeStream server where your schema registry is but there's no step two.
+TypeStream server where your schema registry is but there's no step two.
 TypeStream will associate the schema of a topic with its path and can use that
 metadata to "type check" your pipeline.
 That simplicity is reflected in the
 TypeStream code: less configuration, no explicit types.